 Departmental Honors Thesis

 The departmental honors thesis is the culminating experience for English majors.
-Written under the personal supervision of a faculty member of the student's choice, it can be the most challenging and rewarding part of the student's college career.
+Written under the personal supervision of an English faculty member of the student's choice, it can be the most challenging and rewarding part of the student's college career.
 The thesis provides the English major with the opportunity to make an independent contribution to human knowledge.
 The successful completion of the thesis will enable an English major to graduate with departmental honors.

-To register for thesis credit, students who are not part of the Honors College enroll in English 489: Honors Course and English 499: Departmental Honors using a Request for Special Study Assignment form (attached); the titles of these courses will change to reflect the “short course titles” provided on the Request for Special Study Assignment form.
+To register for thesis credit, students who are not part of the Honors College enroll in English 489: Honors Course and English 499: Departmental Honors using a Request for Special Study Assignment form; the titles of these courses will change to reflect the “short course titles” provided on the Request for Special Study Assignment form.
 Students who are part of the Honors College and who wish to pursue University Honors should register for HNRS 489 and HNRS 499.

 The English Department recommends starting the thesis in the spring semester of the student's junior year (see schedule on English Department Honors Thesis at a Glance document); however, some students may elect to begin the thesis in the fall of their senior years.
 Typically, students take one credit hour of honors course work for the thesis (ENGL 489) during the first semester and two credit hours of thesis credit (ENGL 499) during the second semester.
 In unusual circumstances, the English Department has permitted students to register for more than three credits or to take all three credits in one semester.
 While the distribution of credits may vary, students must register for a minimum total of three credits to receive credit for the thesis.
 Successful completion of the English Departmental Honors Thesis requires a grade of B- or higher in both ENGL 489 and ENGL 499.